norricorp/loopback-todolist/README.md

 To run the rest server
 appsody run

 Note that using appsody allows the app to be accessed from external browser.
-If start with "npm start" then only local.
+Can also use npm start --host 0.0.0.0

 curl commands for testing from windows
 NB: password has to be at least 8 char